learn-co-curriculum/dsc-statistical-power-lab/README.md

 # 0.495
 ```

-These results indicate that using 12 participants in each group and with given statistics, the statistical power of the experimetn is 49%.
+These results indicate that using 12 participants in each group and with given statistics, the statistical power of the experiment is 49%.
 This can be interpreted as follows:

 > **If a large effect (.17 or greater) is truly present between control and experimental groups, then the null hypothesis (i.e. no difference with alpha 0.05) would be rejected 49% of the time. **